ng256/base16/README.md

 48 65 6C 6C 6F 2C 20 77 6F 72 6C 64
 ```
-If you run "hello.bat", this script will ask for a filename and write "Hello world" to it.
+If you run "hello.bat", this script will ask for a filename and write "Hello, world" to it.
 ____